training & EDUCATion

 This course builds upon LEVEL I to encourage creativity within sound risk management strategies when planning, designing and constructing new trails & new trail networks.
 In LEVEL II, we introduce participants to invaluable industry resources for plotting and terrain assessment.
 The course provides an overview of network design principles to create dynamic networks that provide diversity, progression and challenge.
 We cover regulatory requirements for signage and design as governed by BC Provincial regulations (and other relevant standards/guidelines) to ensure Duty of Care is upheld.
 Participants will learn the technical skills for soil and slope analysis as part of the planning process.

 In Day 2, advanced wood construction techniques are the focus.
 Participants are provided with hard copy illustrations for advanced joinery, TTFs, retainers and bridge construction.
 Schematics are included in the Field Guide for a number of TTF models and advanced features/techniques.
 Comprehensive TTF guidelines and professional standards are also included in quick reference tables.
 Government regulations and legalities are discussed including professional management strategies to minimize liability exposure and to effectively manage risk through signage, design and current regulatory requirements.

 APPLICABLE FOR: MTB Advanced Design & Construction.

 CAPACITY BUILDING: SUSTAINABILITY & SUCCESS FOR TRAIL ASSOCIATIONS

 Volunteer Boards are increasingly burdened to effectively manage community trail networks.
 This workshop utilizes a globally renowned process tailored to the non profit trail association.
 Starting with the Visioning process, we anchor the workshop by first creating a Mission & Vision.
-Working towards identifying goals and objectives, we are able to create an action plan that is derived from a prioritized menu to best serve the Vision.
+Working towards identifying goals and objectives, we are able to create an Action Plan that is derived from prioritized tasks, identified in the workshop, that best serve your Vision.
 Using a customized SWOT/TOWS analysis, we create a Strategic Planning document driven by the specific needs of the organization to support your future success.

 APPLICABLE FOR: All Trail Associations